 - Life doesn’t always turn out the way you’d like it to, or as you thought it would

 - There is no reason why life must go exactly as you’d like, or as you thought it would

-- Life is not always pleasant (and sometimes it is awful) but there are things that can help you bear it6
+- Life is not always pleasant (and sometimes it is awful) but there are things that can help you bear it

 Pursue a hobby

-It’s important to focus on enjoyable things that you can do, rather than ruminate about things that you cannot do.
+It’s important to focus on enjoyable things that you can do, rather than the you cannot do.
 So why not think about hobbies that are actually achievable right now?
 But don’t load unnecessary pressure on yourself.
-13 [Professor Christian van Nieuwerburgh, Professor of Coaching and Positive Psychology, University of East London]

 How about volunteering for an organisation or cause that interests you, such as animal charities or organisations offering support?